 If the appraiser determines the house is worth at least as much as the purchase price, you shouldn’t have any problems.
 But if the appraisal “comes in low” — meaning the home appraised for less than the agreed-upon purchase price — you might have to renegotiate with the seller so that your financing can go through.

 Most home buyers in Washington State have to pay closing costs, though the amount paid can vary depending on several factors.
 “Closing costs” is a collective term that describes the various fees and charges you will encounter during the mortgage and home buying process.
 On average, closing costs range from 2% to 5% of the purchase price.
+We have options that help limit the closing costs you pay at closing.

 Closing costs are another important requirement when buying a house in Washington State.
 So we have created a separate article to cover this subject in detail.
-(Read: Average Closing Costs for Home Buyers)

 These are not the only requirements to buy a home in Washington State.
 But they are some of the most important.
 Depending on the type of home loan you are using, you might encounter additional requirements that are not mentioned above.
 For example, if you make a down payment below 20%, thereby putting your loan-to-value ratio above 80%, you’ll probably be required to pay mortgage insurance.
 But that’s a subject for another day.